-As a futures scanner ‘back in the day’ (as they say), working in the corporate area of Swinburne responsible for undertaking organisational foresight and planning, and since, I came to employ several heuristics or principles of scanning that I had found empirically to be useful.
-There are about nine of these that I can think of right at this moment, which I will enumerate below.
-The list is unlikely to be completely exhaustive, however, and it may well end up including even more before I’m through with this extended series of posts on scanning.
-But this is a start.
-Before I proceed, though, let me first explain one of the (many) models we used in our teaching in the Master of Strategic Foresight (MSF).
+As a futures scanner ‘back in the day’ (as they say), working in the corporate area of Swinburne responsible for undertaking organisational foresight and planning, and in the time since, I came to employ several heuristics or principles of scanning that I had found empirically to be useful.
+There are about ten of these that I can think of right at this moment, which I will enumerate below.
+But before I proceed, though, let me first explain one of the (many) models we used in our teaching in the old Swinburne Master of Strategic Foresight (MSF).

 Competence, conscious and not

 In the very first unit of the MSF we used to introduce a well-known model from psychology, the so-named “conscious competence” sequence, in order to presage (and perhaps inoculate against) the feelings of overwhelm that students were very likely to feel (according to our experiences teaching it) as they encountered the unbounded vastness of the Futures field.
 We used to say – only half-jokingly, and maybe even less – that “futures studies begins with the sum total of all human knowledge”.
 It’s for this reason that we used to use Wilber’s integral model as one possible map with which to orient oneself, because it not only shows the territory that is being mapped, but also the very mechanisms that exist within the mind of the map-maker, which are equally important for understanding how human knowledge has been acquired or created.
 (It is also, in fact, no less than a model of cosmic evolution itself as it has played out here on planet Earth, or what has more recently become known as ‘big history’).